anyscale/madewithml.github.io/docs/courses/mlops/preprocessing.md

 Comparison between YOLO and RCNN on real world videos Bringing theory to experiment is cool.
 We can easily train models in colab and find the results in minutes. comparison yolo rcnn real world videos bringing theory experiment cool easily train models colab find results minutes
 </pre>

+!!! warning
+    We'll want to introduce less frequent features as they become more frequent or encode them in a clever way (ex. binning, extract general attributes, common n-grams, mean encoding using other feature values, etc.) so that we can mitigate the feature value dimensionality issue until we're able to collect more data.

 ### Encoding